prikarsartam/prikarsartam/README.md

 # Objects are simple

-## A Physicist with strong inclination in Language and Machine Learning, especially Natural Language Processing
+## A Physicist with inclination in Language and Machine Learning, especially Natural Language Processing.

+**prikarsartam/chatalet** concerns my project on abstractive text summarisation of arbitrarily long inputs with Keras and TensorFlow

+- hi
+- hello

 <!--